-AA's foundational notion that addiction is a form of spiritual corruption is in conflict with contemporary scientific understanding of addiction as neurochemical disease.
+AA's foundational notion that addiction is a form of spiritual corruption is in conflict with contemporary scientific understanding of addiction as neurophysiological disease.

 AA's problematic is idealist; the contemporary scientific conceptualization of addiction is materialist.